siamos/Symfony-RabbitMQ/README.md

 After that the following message will be appear.
 "Amazon data recieved and uploaded to RabbitMQ.
 Send data to Database: SEND"

 # 6 STEP
-Press the send to save the data to database, this may also take some minutes, after a few, a message that have successfully your data have been saved will be appear.
+Press the send to save the data to database, this may also take some minutes, after a few, a message that successfully your data have been saved will be appear.